What it is and how to stop it

 All of us procrastinate once in a while.
-Sometimes we want to wait before making a decision, sometimes we want to get more information.
+Sometimes it’s for a good reason, like waiting until we have more information before making a decision, but more often than not, this isn’t the case.

-But once this habit becomes too serious and is the only answer to obligations, it can develop into chronic, paralyzing, life-ruining procrastination.
+Once procrastination becomes too serious and is your only answer to obligations, it can develop into a chronic, paralyzing, life-ruining habit.

 What is chronic procrastination?